 Insurance company supports research on climate change.
 Simon Fraser University.
 (2007, September 21).

 Deborah Harford is executive director of ACT.
 A lifelong environmentalist and passionate communicator, she was appointed as a Climate Solutions Fellow to the SFU Centre for Dialogue in 2015.
 Her work with ACT has gained her international recognition as a resource for those seeking information on climate change adaptation and practical coping strategies, and she sits on a number of boards and advisories including the Canadian Climate Forum.
 A frequent contributor to articles on climate change adaptation to journals and other publications, she is one of the thought leaders featured in Global Chorus: 365 Voices on the Future of the Planet, and is co-author of ACT's first book, The Columbia River Treaty: A Primer.

 Q & A with Deborah Harford

-If you could sum up the value of university research in one word, what would it be?
+How would you sum up the value of university research in one word?